Does the Yellow Tape Mean The Business or Commercial Establishment Acted Reasonably?

 - Is a victim’s negligence a complete bar to an injury claim?

-- How does Florida law treat comparative negligence?
+- How does Florida law treat contributory negligence in light of the change in the law?

 What Should You Do?

 A good piece of advice if you have been harmed in a slip and fall, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 - Slip and Falls in Florida – What is the Law?